 The holidays are an excellent time to have these conversations — not only because it’s a chunk of time you’ll have together, but also because you’ll have an opportunity to connect gratitude with the act of giving.

-Charitable organizations know that the end of the year is when most giving happens, and that’s a fine way to look at it.
+Charitable organizations know that the end of the year is when most donations come in, and that’s a fine way to look at it.
 But you can also consider spreading your giving out across the year.
-Creating a monthly sustaining gift can help organizations in terms of operating strategy and regular expenses such as payroll, especially during times of crisis.
-This past year really hit that point home — 83% of organizations in one study saw a reduction in revenue during the beginning of the pandemic last spring.
+Creating a monthly sustaining gift can help organizations in terms of operating strategy and regular expenses like payroll.

 Another reason to give more frequently: That study about modeling generosity and transmitting philanthropy also found that seeing parents give frequently makes a difference to children, especially daughters.

-7. Put it all together, then revisit your plan regularly
+6. Put it all together, then revisit your charitable giving strategy regularly

-Next, take a look at your overall strategic plan.
-Did you stick to the overall strategy and allocation?
+Next, take a look at your overall strategy.
+Did you stick to the overall plan and allocation?
 If not, what got in your way?
 How can you recalibrate the strategy next year?

 As your life changes, your ability to give will naturally evolve as well.
 Ask yourself whether you feel ready to give more or want to give less than you have been doing.
 It might be time to move to another phase of your 20-year plan, or you might be great with the same strategic giving plan that worked last year.
 Whatever you decide, you can know that you’re giving intentionally to maximize your impact.